Schoeffler-Lab/SWiCAM_v1.1/README.md

 ### Setup and run instuctions

 1) Download or clone this repository.

-2) Download, install, then open [Docker desktop](https://www.docker.com/products/docker-desktop).

-3) Move or copy the directory containing the FASTA files you wish to analyze into the `sliding-window-analysis` directory
+2) Move or copy the directory containing the FASTA files you wish to analyze into the `sliding-window-analysis` directory, in a sub-directory named 'aligns'.

 4) Open a command line interface and change your working directory to the sliding-window-analysis directory, for example